 Renowned for its spacious sea-facing rooms, a laid-back atmosphere and a wide range of activities for both children and teenagers, the hotel encompasses a lifestyle to appeal to all ages.

-It’s tailor made for unforgettable family holidays and caters to a young child or teenager’s every whim, checking every possible box – and then some – on their holiday bucket list.
+It’s tailor-made for unforgettable family holidays and caters to a young child or teenager’s every whim, checking every possible box – and then some – on their holiday bucket list.
 This all-inclusive Mauritius package means that you and the family can do all the things you love to do together and make new memories as a family.

 Just under 50% of the more than 500 children and their parents polled in the 2017 Kidpinion Travel Survey said their favourite part of going on holiday was seeing a new place or trying new things.